Refined ultralight scalar dark matter searches with compact atom gradiometers: Introduction

 A number of single-photon atom gradiometers have been proposed or are currently under construction, including AION-10~\cite{Badurina:2019hst}, MAGIS-100~\cite{Coleman:2018ozp,Abe:2021ksx}, MIGA~\cite{Canuel:2017rrp}, ELGAR~\cite{Canuel:2019abg}, ZAIGA~\cite{ZAIGA}, and AEDGE~\cite{Bertoldi:2019tck}.
 Many of these experiments are envisaged as a test-bed for technologies that could later be employed in much larger km-scale interferometers, which is considered to be the scale required in order to operate as a mid-band gravitational wave detector~\cite{ Dimopoulos:2007cj,Graham:2016plp,Graham:2017lmg, Ellis:2020lxl}.
 For example, within the AION project, AION-10 is a \SI{10}{m} instrument that will be operated in Oxford and there is a roadmap in place to later develop \SI{100}{m} and km versions~\cite{Badurina:2019hst}.

-While the DM-induced phase difference has been calculated for km-scale gradiometers, a careful treatment has not been provided for more compact designs, such as AION-10.
+While the DM-induced phase difference has been calculated for km-scale gradiometers, a careful treatment accounting for the DM-induced phase accumulated by the atoms along each path segment has not been provided for more compact designs, such as AION-10.
 Remarkably this compact set-up could be sensitive to a currently unconstrained region of DM models, making this analysis even more relevant.
-The purpose of this paper is therefore to refine the previous calculations in~\cite{Badurina:2019hst}, and to provide updated projections of the AION-10 sensitivity to linear ultra-light scalar DM--electron and photon interactions.
+The purpose of this paper is therefore to refine the previous calculations in~\cite{Arvanitaki:2016fyj,Badurina:2019hst}, and to provide updated projections of the AION-10 sensitivity to linear ultra-light scalar DM--electron and photon interactions.

 This paper is structured as follows.
 In section~\ref{sec:theomod} we define the ULDM model and the parameters that can be constrained experimentally.
 In section~\ref{sec:ULDMsig}, we present the refined DM-phase calculation for short-baseline gradiometers.
 In section~\ref{sec:sensitivityscaling}, we discuss how the sensitivity of a compact gradiometer depends on tuneable experimental parameters.
-Then in section~\ref{sec:optAION}, we utilise the short-baseline results to provide updated sensitivity estimates for the AION-10 experiment.
+Then in section~\ref{sec:optAION}, we utilise the short-baseline results to provide updated sensitivity estimates for the AION-10 experiment assuming aspirational parameters for the atom numbers and other performance factors.
+In particular, we work in the limit where shot noise dominates and do not include the effects of technical noise.
 Finally, we present our conclusions in section~\ref{sec:conclusions}.
 Two appendices provide further details and derivations of calculations to support the results in section~\ref{sec:ULDMsig}.